Mobility taxis transport people who use wheelchairs or mobility scooters

-Companion driving services for personal help
+Companion driving services

+Companion driving services provide a car and driver who can help you when you’re out and about.
 The fee you pay depends on the amount of time the driver spends:

-- In the car (driving time)
+- in the car (driving time)

-- Being with you during the outing (companion time)
+- being with you during the outing (companion time)

-- Waiting for you, if needed (wait time).
+- waiting for you, if needed (wait time).

 Tips for booking a companion driving service